Robert12112105/COIT12206-Portfolio/week02.md

 # Week 2

 ## Activity
-Recreated the Week 2 lab activity by working on host configuration, packet flow, and connectivity testing between devices in the network.
+In this week, I recreated the networking activity by configuring multiple hosts and testing communication between them.
+I reviewed how data travels across the network, checked the host settings, and used connectivity testing to confirm that the devices could communicate correctly.

 ## Screenshots / Results
-- Topology screenshot
+- GNS3 topology showing the connected hosts
-- IP configuration output
+- Terminal output showing host IP configuration
-- Ping testing results
+- Ping test results between hosts
-- Any relevant packet flow or communication evidence
+- Any command output used to confirm addressing or connectivity

 ## Key Concepts Learned
 - Encapsulation and decapsulation
-- Host-to-host communication
+- Communication between hosts in a network
+- Importance of correct IP addressing
-- Importance of protocol layers
+- Role of protocol layers in data transmission
-- Connectivity verification
+- Need to verify connectivity after configuration

 ## Reflection
-In this activity, I focused on how data moves between hosts across the network and how configuration affects successful communication.
-I used command outputs and testing results to confirm that devices could communicate correctly.
-This helped me better understand the TCP/IP communication process and the role of accurate configuration in reliable networking.
+During this activity, I focused on how devices communicate after being configured with the correct IP settings.
+I used command outputs and ping testing to confirm that the hosts were able to exchange data successfully.
+This task helped me understand how data moves through the network and why each configuration step must be checked carefully to avoid communication problems.